microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/Before the HOL - Cognitive services and deep learning.md

    ![The Machine Learning resource page is shown with Overview selected from the left menu, and the Launch now button highlighted in the Overview screen.](media/bhol-03.png 'Launch the Azure Machine Learning studio')

-   > **Note**: If you use an existing workspace, please ensure that the default datastore for the workspace is the workspace blob store and not the file store.
-If you create a new workspace, as instructed above, the default datastore is already set to the workspace blob store.

 ### Task 4: Create a Compute Instance

 In this task, you add a compute resource to your Azure Machine Learning workspace.